NCAR/esds/_sources/best-practices.md.txt

 ### [CISL Best Practices](https://www2.cisl.ucar.edu/user-support/cisl-best-practices)

-If you are using NCAR Computational and Information Systems Lab (CISL) resources such as Casper/Cheyenne, this is a great place to start with learning more making the most of your computing and storage allocations.
+If you are using NCAR Computational and Information Systems Lab (CISL) resources such as Casper/Cheyenne, this is a great place to start with learning to make the most of your computing and storage allocations.